-There are many spiritual principles, but here are 5 basic ones that on their own, can help you change your life.
+There are many spiritual principles for true happiness, but here are 5 basic ones that on their own, can help you change your life.

 These principles build on each other, so it’s best to start at the beginning and branch out as you start to master them, one at a time.